TalariaSoftware/ncmanager-help/agendas/roll-call.md

 roll call
 can be one
-of the [default agenda items](/ncms/default-agenda-items) automatically added every agenda.
+of the [default agenda items](/ncms/default-agenda-items) automatically added to every agenda.
 </aside>

-After the call to order
+After the call to order,
 but before
 any other meeting business,
 a neighborhood council board or committee